la2050/archive/_projects/2015/building-a-community-of-big-citizens.md

     anticipate 1300 youth will have participated in Big Citizen HUB in Los Angeles alone.
 At that point, we expect to explore expanding our reach to other cities.
+  Where will you be working?: []
+  How do you plan to use these resources to make change?:
+    - Implement a pilot or new project
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Publicity/awareness (social capital)
+    - 'Infrastructure (building/space/vehicles, etc.)'
+    - 'Technical infrastructure (computers, etc.)'
+    - Community outreach
+    - Network/relationship support
+  How will your proposal improve the following “Connect” metrics?:
+    - Rates of volunteerism
+    - Number of public transit riders
+    - Percentage of Angelenos that volunteer informally (Dream Metric)
+    - Total number of local social media friends and connections (Dream Metric)
+    - Residential segregation (Dream Metric)
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?